Three presidents descend on Pennsylvania in a major day for one of the nation's most closely watched Senate contests

-Three presidents -- one sitting and two former -- descend on Pennsylvania Saturday for a final-stretch midterm push that underscores the stakes of one of the nation's most closely watched Senate races.
+Three presidents -- one sitting and two former -- descended on Pennsylvania Saturday for a final-stretch midterm push that underscored the stakes of one of the nation's most closely watched Senate races.

-For President Joe Biden, who will hold a rare joint appearance with former President Barack Obama in Philadelphia meant to boost the Democratic candidate Lt.
-Gov. John Fetterman, Pennsylvania will amount to a political stress test in his home state, where he's traveled 20 times since taking office.
+For President Joe Biden, who held a rare joint appearance with former President Barack Obama in Philadelphia to boost the Democratic candidate Lt.
+Gov. John Fetterman, Pennsylvania amounted to a political stress test in his home state, where he's traveled 20 times since taking office.

-For former President Donald Trump, who rallies outside of Pittsburgh in the city of Latrobe, a win by his hand-selected candidate Dr. Mehmet Oz could prove his own enduring viability in a commonwealth he lost by a narrow margin in 2020.
+For former President Donald Trump, who rallied Saturday night outside of Pittsburgh in the city of Latrobe, a win by his hand-selected candidate Dr. Mehmet Oz could prove his own enduring viability in a commonwealth he lost by a narrow margin in 2020.

 The consequences extend well beyond next week's election.
 As Trump prepares to announce a third presidential bid, potentially in the coming weeks, Biden's aides are taking their own initial steps toward mounting a reelection campaign.
-For a several-hour stretch on Saturday afternoon, the dynamics of a potential 2020 rematch will be laid bare.
+For a several-hour stretch on Saturday, the dynamics of a potential 2020 rematch were laid bare.

 The moment marks a historic anomaly.
 Former presidents have typically only waded sparingly into daily politics, mostly avoiding direct criticism of the men occupying the office they once held.
 Not since Grover Cleveland in 1892 has a defeated one-term president returned to win the White House again.